skyde/Interaction/README.md

 The input system uses a combination of eye tracking, footpedals and keyboard macros.

-Original impetus to create this was an injured wrist, but turns out it's also very comfortable for day to day use.
+Original impetus to make this was an injured wrist, but turns out it's also very comfortable for day to day use.

 # Keyboard

 One of the main things to improve ease of input is to avoid 'chords' when inputting into the computer.

-This is the layout I use for my Kinesis keyboard:
+Pressing down the left footpedal turns every key on the keyboard into a macro, so all common shortcuts are available.

+I also use a keyboard layout called Colemak Mod DH, a more efficient keyboard layout compared to qwerty reducing hand fatigue.

+I also use a Kinesis Advantage 2 LF keyboard.
+A very nice ergonomic keyboard.

 ![kinesis layout](images/kinesis%20layout.png?raw=true)
 ![kinesis layout alternate](images/kinesis%20layout%20alternate.png?raw=true)

-Main layout is Colemak Mod DH: https://colemakmods.github.io/mod-dh/
+Colemak Mod DH:
+https://colemakmods.github.io/mod-dh/

 # Footpedals

-Pressing down the left foot turns every key on the keyboard into a macro.
+Left and right mouse clicks have been moved to the feet as the mouse is gaze based.

+Shift has also been moved to the feet to remove chording when typing.

 Left Foot: